abdulmalik97/MoralisAPIReference/versioned_docs/version-2.0/modules/evmApi.md

 - `address`(required): string; Address of the contract.
 - `chain`(optional): The chain to query.
-- `from_block`(optional): number; The minimum block number from where to get the transfers.
-Provide the param 'from_block' or 'from_date'.
-If 'from_date' and 'from_block' are provided, 'from_block' will be used.
+- `fromBlock`(optional): number; The minimum block number from where to get the transfers.
+Provide the param 'fromBlock' or 'fromDate'.
+If 'fromDate' and 'fromBlock' are provided, 'fromBlock' will be used.
-- `to_block` (optional): number; The maximum block number from where to get the transfers.
-Provide the param 'to_block' or 'to_date'.
-If 'to_date' and 'to_block' are provided, 'to_block' will be used.
+- `toBlock` (optional): number; The maximum block number from where to get the transfers.
+Provide the param 'toBlock' or 'toDate'.
+If 'toDate' and 'toBlock' are provided, 'toBlock' will be used.
-- `from_date` (optional): string; The date from where to get the transfers (any format that is accepted by momentjs).
-Provide the param 'from_block' or 'from_date'.
-If 'from_date' and 'from_block' are provided, 'from_block' will be used.
+- `fromDate` (optional): string; The date from where to get the transfers (any format that is accepted by momentjs).
+Provide the param 'fromBlock' or 'fromDate'.
+If 'fromDate' and 'fromBlock' are provided, 'fromBlock' will be used.
-- `to_date` (optional): string; Get the transactions to this date (any format that is accepted by momentjs).
-Provide the param 'to_block' or 'to_date'.
-If 'to_date' and 'to_block' are provided, 'to_block' will be used.
+- `toDate` (optional): string; Get the transactions to this date (any format that is accepted by momentjs).
+Provide the param 'toBlock' or 'toDate'.
+If 'toDate' and 'toBlock' are provided, 'toBlock' will be used.
 - `limit` (optional): number;
 - `cursor` (optional): string;